Other Relevant Designations

 Areas of Outstanding Natural Beauty (AONB)

 An AONB is a landscape whose distinctive character and natural beauty are so outstanding that it is in the national interest to safeguard them.
-There are currently forty AONBs in England and Wales.
+There are currently 46 in Britain.
 Natural England is responsible for formally designating AONBs and advising on policies for their protection.